 Now, it’s your turn.

-Here are a few words my intended definition of “meaning.”
+Here are a few words of my intended definition of “meaning.”
 You won’t find this in the dictionary, so I shared this in a post on Facebook this morning.

 Everything we experience is interpreted by our own “meaning making machines.”
 It stands to reason that we each make different meanings out of our experiences.
 These meanings and attachments – to a large degree – determine how we perceive the world around us.
 How do you perceive what’s going on in your life right now?